-- Org Preference Types: Org preferences are settings that a user can configure in the org.
-You can enable and disable org preferences for scratch org.
+- Org Preference Types: Org preferences are settings that you can configure in the org.
+You can enable and disable org preferences for a scratch org.

-- Deployment Flow: The flow you want to include your scratch org in.
+- Deployment Flow: The flow in which you want to include your scratch org.
 This deployment flow needs to be enabled for Copado DX and also it should be a parent of at least one DX target step.

-- Deployment Flow DX Target Step: The flow step that defines the destination org for scratch org.
-Copado DX will automatically create the deployment flow step for the scratch org and automatically assign the target environment by using selected target step’s source environment.
+- Deployment Flow DX Target Step: This is the flow step that defines the destination org for a scratch org.
+Copado DX will automatically create the deployment flow step for the scratch org and assign the target environment by using the selected target step’s source environment.